Brock Hockey 101 (Brock Minor Hockey Association)

 Rep hockey can be twice the time commitment of local league hockey or more.
 Expect a minimum of one practice, one development session and two games per week.
 Rep teams also participate in 2 or more overnight tournaments per season.

-Representative Hockey in our area is Categorized as "B" and Below, we are classified as a "C" level Representative Organization.
-Our "C" rating is relative to the size of our membership / association population.
-"C" is still considered REP hockey, the same as "B", "A" and "AA", however, the size of the population of the association determines what letter category they fall into.
+Representative Hockey in our area is Categorized as "B" and Below, we are classified as a "B" level Representative Organization.
+Our "B" rating is relative to the size of our membership / association population.
+"B" is still considered REP hockey, the same as "A" and "AA", however, the size of the population of the association determines what letter category they fall into.

-Our "C" level Rep Teams play against other B, C or D level organizations throughout the regular season, and teams are re-seeded before playoffs begin to determine who will play whom.
+Our "B" level Rep Teams play against other B, C or D level organizations throughout the regular season, and teams are re-seeded before playoffs begin to determine who will play whom.